PointsBet Sportsbook Review

 - Regular odds boosts: PointsBet often offers odds boosts on select markets, such as moving a team from +150 to +175 or an MMA fighter from +100 to +120

 PointsBet Refer-a-Friend Program

 PointsBet offers $100 in bonus bets for every friend you refer.
 You can refer friends by signing into your account, visiting the “My Account” page, and copying your unique referral link to give to your friends.

 You and your friend will each receive $100 in bonus bets once your friend signs up, deposits at least $50, and places a $20 or greater cash bet.

 PointsBet Loyalty Program

 PointsBet runs two loyalty programs.
 One is open to everyone, and the other is by invitation only.

 All customers automatically participate in the standard loyalty program, which issues Reward Points (RPs) in return for placing wagers.
-As bettors amass RPs, they can redeem them for free bets at a rate of 1 RP per $0.01 in free bets.
-For example, 500 RPs would be redeemable for a $5.00 free bet.
+As bettors amass RPs, they can redeem them for bonus bets at a rate of 1 RP per $0.01 in bonus bets.
+For example, 500 RPs would be redeemable for a $5.00 bonus bet.

 Customers earn RPs at the following rates:

 - 1 RP for every $5 in fixed-odds bets